andreas-jonsson/vbados/README.md

   This is not enabled by default, see `wheelkey` below.

-* The current version uses about 10KiB of memory (when logging is disabled), and will autoload itself into HMA if available.
+* The current version uses about 10KiB of memory (when logging is disabled), and will autoload itself into upper memory if available.
   ![VBMouse Memory Usage](https://depot.javispedro.com/vbox/vbados/vbmouse_mem.png).

 * A companion driver for Windows 3.x (_VBMOUSE.DRV_) that uses this driver